sagemath/trac_to_gh/Issue 5224.md

 # Issue 5224: [with patch, needs review (easy)] speed up isomorphism testing for graphs which are c_graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5224

 Original creator: rlm